holoviz/panel/doc/explanation/components/reactive_html_components.md

 ## Why is it called ReactiveHTML?

 `ReactiveHTML` is named for its ability to enable reactive programming in HTML.
-Unlike the static HTML content that the [`HTML`](../../../examples/reference/panes/HTML.ipynb) pane displays, `ReactiveHTML` components can update their view in response to changes in the class parameters.
+Unlike the static HTML content that the [`HTML`](../../../examples/reference/panes/HTML.ipynb) pane displays, `ReactiveHTML` components can update their view dynamically in response to changes in parameter values and other events.

+We could also have called the `ReactiveHTML` class for example `BaseComponent`, `HTMLComponent`, `SimpleComponent` or `AnyComponent` to give you the right associations.

 It's worth noting that the name `ReactiveHTML` is not related to the JavaScript framework [React](https://react.dev/), although you can still use React with `ReactiveHTML` components.